 Gold has proven to be a valuable investment throughout history and it’s still attracting investors who want to protect their wealth against the ravages of inflation or unstable government.
 While paper currencies lose value over time, gold retains its value and actually increases in value during inflation.
-This is because, when hit by inflation, investors rush to sell their dollars in favour of gold.
+This is because, when hit by inflation, investors rush to sell their dollars in favor of gold.
 As a result of the increased demand, the price of gold goes up.

 In addition to helping people preserve their wealth, gold also makes for valuable family heirlooms.
 After all, genuine gold does not tarnish over time.
 Rather, it retains its shine, making it the perfect gift to hand down from one generation to the next.
 In fact, many families traditionally give gold as gifts to commemorate milestones such as marriage.

 If you’d like to invest in gold, you can easily walk down to your neighborhood jewelry store and buy some gold there.
 However, it’s always important to make sure you’re buying from a genuine jeweler.
 Some people opt to pay a little more and buy their gold from a bank because it comes with a certificate of guaranteed quality.
 Maybe you’d prefer to go the easy route and buy your gold from a market.
 Make sure you ask the seller whether they’d be willing to buy the gold back from you at a future date.
 Their answer will give you a good idea of the quality of gold they’re selling to you.

 What if I want to sell my gold?